LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 </p>

 <p align="justify">
   Next, the algorithm checks if the initial configuration has any overlapping configurations.
-This is more relevant when using a preset initial configuration.
+This is more relevant when using a preset initial configuration or selecting an SC, BCC, or FCC structure as the initial configuration.
 If the algorithm detects an overlapping configuration, it'll inform which particles are overlapping before exiting the program.
 </p>

 <p align="justify">